 Employment assistance is available from the Career Services staff.
 Successful employment is the result of a cooperative team effort between the individual graduate and the staff of YTI.
-The ob search begins, not on the day of graduation, but on the day of a student's enrollment.
+The job search begins, not on the day of graduation, but on the day of a student's enrollment.

-Students are prepared for the ob search through career awareness, professional preparation, and a series of required workshops and seminars.
+Students are prepared for the job search through career awareness, professional preparation, and a series of required workshops and seminars.
 All students are expected to attend and participate in these seminars as assigned.
-Failure to complete and submit Career Services assignments is a violation of the professionalism expectations the Institute holds for students and can lead to disciplinary actions including warning, probation, suspension and dismissal.
+Failure to complete and submit Career Services assignments violation is а professionalism expectations the Institute holds for students and can lead to disciplinary actions including warning, probation, suspension and dismissal.